-CLA also identified the presence of a man-made wetland on the property which has not been mapped by NWI.
+CLA also identified the presence of a man-made intermittent watercourse on the property which has not been mapped by NWI.
 We determined that wetland to be a palustrine emergent wetland (PEM2J).
 That description is given below.

 Classification code: PEM2J